 Single rule: We start by considering the time it takes to identify the best adaptation for a single rule.
-As, for a given dataset, the algorithm performance depends on the number of attribute mapping candidates, we tested the run-time for a varying number of attribute mapping combinations.
+As for a given dataset, the performance depends on the number of attribute mapping candidates, we examine the run-time for a varying number of attribute mapping combinations.
 In our datasets, these ranged from 10 to almost 10^7 , depending on the attributes used in the given rule and their domain.
-Figure 8g summarizes the results of all runs, comparing the run-time of single rule adaptation performed by GOLD (corresponding to the x-axis) to the competitors (y-axis).
-Each point in the graph represents one experiment (performed on a given dataset with a given number of possible mapping combinations, and a given competitor).
+Figure 8d summarizes the results of all runs, comparing the run-time of single rule adaptation performed with GOLD (corresponding to the x-axis), to the competitors (y-axis).
+Each point represents one experiment (performed on a given dataset, a given rule with a given number of possible mapping combinations, and a given competitor).
 The point is located in the x-y coordinates representing the corresponding running time for GOLD and the given competitor (identified by the point color and shape).

-As expected, the results of the naïve BF algorithm were significantly worse than all other algorithms and we thus omit them from the figure.
-The points of the GOLD- algorithm, for the dataset D, are also omitted since it took more than 3 hours even for the smallest set of attribute mapping combinations.

-By the construction of the graph, points above the y=x line (in black) represent cases where our GOLD algorithm outperforms its competitor.
-As it can be observed, most of the points are above this line.
-While in some cases we can see that BF+ yielded better performance, a closer look at the data shows that this happens only for the smallest datasets (A and E), and with a rather small number of possible mapping combinations (less than 100), due to overhead of GOLD compared to BF.
-Also note that in all cases our algorithm terminated in less than 10 seconds, while for BF+ some inputs required more than 100 seconds and much more the GOLD-.
+As expected, the results of naïve BF were significantly worse than all other algorithms and are thus omitted.
+The points of the GOLD- algorithm for the dataset D are also omitted, as it took more than 3 hours even for the smallest set of mappings.
+By the construction of the graph, points above the y = x line (in black) are the runs where our GOLD algorithm outperforms its competitor, and as observed, most of the points are there.
+A closer look at the few BF+ points below the line showed this happens only for the smallest datasets (A and E), and with a rather small number of possible mapping combinations (less than 100), due to overhead of GOLD compared to BF.
+Also note that in all cases GOLD terminated in less than 10 seconds, while for BF+ some inputs required over 100 seconds and much more the GOLD-.

-RMC compression: To get a better understanding for the source of efficiency of GOLD, compared to GOLD-, we examined, for the different datasets, the compression ratio between the RMC relations size and that of the original relations (Figure 8h), as well as the actual RMC size (Figure 8i).
-In both figures we show how these number vary as a function of the number of the possible value-mapping combinations.
-Each experiment performed over a given dataset is represented in the figures by a dot.
+RMC compression: To highlight the source of efficiency of GOLD, compared to GOLD-, we examine, for the different datasets, the compression ratio between the RMC relations size and that of the original relations (Figure 8e), as well as the actual RMC size (Figure 8f).
+In both figures we show how they vary as a function of the number of the possible value-mapping combinations.
+Each experiment performed over a given dataset is represented by a dot.
 The dots shape and color show on which dataset the experiment was run.
-To highlight the compression trends in Figure 8h, we added to the figure lines that show the result of linear regression performed for each dataset.
+To highlight the compression trends in Figure 8e, we added to the figure lines that show the result of linear regression performed for each dataset.
 As expected, the fewer the available mappings, the greater is the compression.
 This is because, given a smaller set of values, the domain is split to larger intervals.
 Consequently more data values are represented by the same constant and can be compressed together.
 From the shape of the linear regression lines we can observe this trend holds for all datasets.
 Yet note that the compression is extremely effective even for an extremely large numbers of mappings: Even for 106 possible mappings, the size is reduced by over 2 orders of magnitude for dataset A, and by 3-4 orders of magnitude for the rest.
-Also not that the larger the dataset is, the greater is the compression ratio (for the same number of mappings).
+Also note that the larger the dataset is, the greater is the compression ratio (for the same number of mappings).
 This is because more tuples are unified and can be compressed together.